Internal Revenue Code section 1031: Reverse 1031 exchange

 In most cases, a 1031 exchange proceeds as described above, where the relinquished property is first sold, then the replacement property is purchased.
 The IRS has also determined that the reverse sequence also will avoid capital gains taxes, provided certain requirements are met.
 This is called a "reverse 1031" or "reverse Starker".
-In a reverse 1031 exchange, the taxpayer first buys the replacement property.
+In a reverse like-kind exchange, the taxpayer acquires the replacement property before transferring the relinquished property.
+The IRS has provided a safe harbor for certain “parking” arrangements under which an exchange accommodation titleholder holds either the relinquished or replacement property while the taxpayer completes the exchange within the applicable time limits.
 The taxpayer has 45 days (after obtaining title to the replacement property) to identify the relinquished property that will be sold.
 The sale of the relinquished property must close within 180 days from the purchase of the replacement property.

 The taxpayer cannot hold direct title of both properties during the reverse 1031 exchange process.
 Either the relinquished property or the replacement property must have its title held by a Qualified Intermediary throughout the exchange process.

 The first option is for the taxpayer to transfer title of the relinquished property to a Qualified Intermediary at the start of the process; the Intermediary holds title to the replacement property throughout the process, until it is sold.
 The taxpayer can immediately take title to the replacement property when purchased.

 Alternatively, when the replacement property is purchased, title is immediately taken by the Qualified Intermediary, who holds title throughout the process.
 After the taxpayer sells the relinquished property, the intermediary will transfer title of the replacement property to the taxpayer.